WillDenby/make-python-faster/src/profiling_tools/memory_profiler.md

 # 🧠 memory_profiler

-`memory_profiler` monitors the memory usage of your application, which can be crucial for identifying memory leaks or functions that use more memory than expected.
+`memory_profiler` monitors the memory usage of your application, enabling you to find functions that use more memory than expected, or use memory in an inefficient way.

-**Usage Example:**
+## Usage Example

 Install it with: `pip install memory_profiler`

+This snippet decorates a function to profile its memory usage line by line.

 ```python
 from memory_profiler import profile